 A rapidly growing mobile and desktop app that takes the listening experience to a whole new level.
 Spotify has almost every recorded artist on their libraries, so you would absolutely want to be there too.
 With their super-amazing Discover tool for finding new artists, your channel might get connected with bigger names that play similar music.

-Reddit is the biggest thing on the internet that unfortunately not enough musicians are educated about.
-It’s a grassroots-style community for content sharing.
-You may not realize it, but many of the viral things you see somewhere on the web made it to Reddit first, and that’s why musicians need to familiarize themselves with the Reddit Music thread.
-Be careful, the hardcore users can be harsh on noobs.
+The homepage of the underground, Reddit is arguably the biggest thing on the internet.
+You may not know this, but many of the viral things you see online made it to Reddit first, and that’s why musicians need to familiarize themselves with the Reddit Music thread.
+The grassroots-style community for content sharing allows musicians to get a genuine feel for how their music is being perceived by audiences, but be careful, the hardcore users can be harsh on noobs.
 Just be respectful and authentic and you’ll make it just fine.

 Once you upload your tunes to Last FM, their smart radio knows where to play them and how to match them with the musical tastes of their users.
 You get a targeted audience that is keen on discovering new sounds.
 They also have a Royalty Program that guarantees you actually earn with every listening.